 The readability finding

 A second major finding from Aggarwal et al. 2024 concerns readability.
-The study found that content readable at Flesch-Kincaid grade 8–10 was associated with meaningfully higher AI extraction rates than content at grade 12+ or grade 14+.
+Content readable at Flesch-Kincaid grade 8–10 was associated with meaningfully higher AI extraction rates than content at grade 12+ or grade 14+.

 What this means for content you're writing today